cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 }
 ```

-`send-createPair` is used to create order books.
+`send-create-pair` is used to create order books.
 This command creates and broadcasts a transaction with a message of type `SendCreatePair`.
 The message gets routed to the `ibcdex` module, processed by the message handler in `x/ibcdex/handler.go` and finally a `SendCreatePair` keeper method is called.

-You need `send-createPair` to do the following:
+You need `send-create-pair` to do the following:

 * When processing `SendCreatePair` message on the source chain
   * Check that an order book with the given pair of denoms does not yet exist